scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

     - verify the content of attestations created in the build-pipeline.
 For example, verify the content of the build-runner by comparing an SBOM attastation from the build-pipeline with an SBOM attastation that was sampled separately.
     - Use attestations collected from the build pipeline to update the Provenance document.
     - Updating the Provenance document can be done using `valint slsa` command.
 - Verify that the build was isolated, by evaluating data collected from the build service.
-For example - verfy the use of caches an secrets.
+For example - verfy the use of caches and secrets.
-​

 In order to perform such data collection and evaluation, Scribe provides tools that create attestations to the build run, and perform the verifications needed.
-​

 Please contact us for designing and implementing such a deployment.